Piers Morgan: Personal life

 Morgan identified as a supporter of the Conservative Party in a 1994 interview, saying he was "still basically a Tory", but expressed admiration for the recently elected Labour Party leader Tony Blair, saying "he's not radical, speaks well and makes sense".
 Morgan voted for the Animal Welfare Party in the 2015 general election due to his low opinion of all the main party leaders.
 He voted against Brexit in the 2016 EU referendum but voted for the Kensington Conservative candidate in the 2019 general election because of Boris Johnson's commitment to honour the result of the referendum.
 Morgan has also previously voted for the Labour Party.
-Following Labour's victory in the 2024 general election, he called leader Keir Starmer "a good, decent, hard-working, self-made man".
-In November 2024, he identified as a centrist, adding "woke liberals are too loony-left for me".
+Following Labour's victory in the 2024 general election, he called its leader Keir Starmer "a good, decent, hard-working, self-made man".
+In November 2024 he identified as a centrist, adding "woke liberals are too loony-left for me".

 Morgan is of Irish Catholic descent.
-He has often spoken of his Catholic faith and believes in an afterlife, but does not "go to Confession, probably because it would take [him] too long".
+He has often spoken of his Catholic faith and believes in an afterlife, but does not "go to confession, probably because it would take [him] too long".
+Morgan has stated he disagrees with several Church teachings, including that he supports the ordination of women.

+Following a threat of litigation from Morgan, in September 2026, Earl Spencer issued an apology to Morgan for including an "incorrect assumption" in his newly published memoir, Swan Song: Diana, My Sister, that when Morgan was the editor of the Mirror, they had acquired and published intrusive gym photographs of Diana, Princess of Wales.
+Morgan, pointed out that he was working for The Sun at the time of the intrusion in 1993, and had not joined the Daily Mirror until he was appointed editor in 1995, by which time the litigation had been settled between the parties.